 Brooke Weston Academy Prize Giving 2022 celebrates student achievements

-The achievements of hundreds of Brooke Weston Academy students were celebrated at the Academy’s Prize Giving where former BWA student and guest speaker, Billy Snaith, addressed the audience and presented prizes.
+The achievements of over a hundred Brooke Weston Academy students were celebrated at the Academy’s Prize Giving where former BWA student and guest speaker, Billy Snaith, addressed the audience and presented prizes.

 Billy currently works as a Client Analyst for Rystad Energy in London.
 He achieved excellent grades in A’Level Maths; Further Maths; Chemistry and Physics before embarking on a degree course at the University of Bath, where he gained a MEng in Chemical Engineering.
 He is a huge advocate for students acquiring work experience during their studies through part-time jobs, summer placements or placement years.

 The evening started with a welcome by Principal Shaun Strydom before the audience watched a Review of the Year film, produced by former Year 13 student Oliver Hackett, showcasing a few of the many activities and achievements at the school.
 This was followed by a welcome from the Chair of Governors, Vikki Williams.